How to make a great mixed reality guide

 – Moving to a different area of a large piece of machinery (for example, greater than 2' away from the previous step).

-– To point to a specific location (within 10 mm).
-Use the dotted line to orient the operator to a general area, and then place a 3D hologram (an arrow, for example) at the end of the dotted line to point to a more specific location.
+– When using the dotted line to point to something small (1–2 cm), add a 3D hologram (a zone or arrow, for example) at the end of the dotted line to point to the specific area.

 – For the first time picking up a part, use the dotted line to show the operator where it is.